okamotomiak/LEGIT-EVENTS/README.md

 9. **Enable Automatic Dropdown Updates**
    In the Apps Script editor run `createDropdownUpdateTrigger()` once.
 This sets up a daily trigger that refreshes dropdown lists across all sheets.

+## Email Templates and AI Generation

+The **Send Emails** dialog now lets you filter recipients by role and status and includes a **Generate with AI** button.
+When used, OpenAI crafts a subject line and body using your event description.
+You can tweak the generated text and click **Save Template** to add it to the `Config` sheet for later use.
+This feature relies on the OpenAI API key saved in your script properties.

 ## Repository Structure